Saharanpur district

 Saharanpur district is the northernmost of the districts of Uttar Pradesh state, India.
 Bordering the states of Haryana, Himachal Pradesh and Uttarakhand, and close to the foothills of Shivalik range, it lies in the northern part of the Doab region.
-It is primarily an agricultural area.

 The district headquarters are in Saharanpur, which is also the headquarters of Saharanpur Division.
-Other principal towns are Behat, Deoband, Gangoh and Rampur Maniharan.
+Other principal towns are Sarsawa, Behat, Deoband, Gangoh and Rampur Maniharan.

 Geography

-Saharanpur is located at 29.97°N 77.55°E, about 130 km south-southeast from Chandigarh and 170 km north-northeast from Delhi.
+Saharanpur is located at 29.97°N 77.55°E, about 130 km south-southeast from Chandigarh and 170 km north-northeast from Delhi and 61 Km.
+South of Dehradun and about 70 Km.
+South East from the town of Paonta Sahib, Himachal Pradesh.
 It has an average elevation of 284 m.
 It is bordered by Yamunanagar and Karnal districts of Haryana to the west, Sirmaur district of Himachal Pradesh to the northwest, Dehradun district of Uttarakhand to the north, Haridwar district of Uttarakhand to the east and Muzaffarnagar and Shamli districts to the south.

 It is the northernmost district of Uttar Pradesh, bounded by the Yamuna to the west.
 The northern border of the district is formed by the southern slopes of the Sivallik Hills.
 Below the Sivallik is the Bhabhar, and south of that, the Terai.
 The west of the district is khadir land next to the Yamuna, generally composed of clayish soil, and produces two small tributaries of the Yamuna: the Budhi and Saindh.